CELA1

 Chymotrypsin-like elastase family member 1 (CELA1) also known as elastase-1 (ELA1) is an enzyme that in humans is encoded by the CELA1 gene.
-Elastases form a subfamily of serine proteases that hydrolyze many proteins in addition to elastin.
-Humans have six elastase genes which encode the structurally similar proteins elastase 1, 2, 2A, 2B, 3A, and 3B.
+The chymotrypsin-like elastases form a subfamily of serine proteases that hydrolyze many proteins in addition to elastin.
+Humans have 5 genes in this subfamily which encode structurally similar enzymes, denoted CELA1, CELA2A, CELA2B, CELA3A, and CELA3B.

 Tissue distribution

 Elastase-1 was formerly designated pancreatic elastase 1.
 However unlike other elastases, pancreatic elastase 1 is not expressed in the pancreas.
 Hence this enzyme has been renamed as elastase-1.
 To date, elastase 1 expression has only been detected in skin keratinocytes.
-Literature that describes human elastase 1 activity in the pancreas or fecal material is actually referring to chymotrypsin-like elastase family, member 3B CELA3B).
+Literature that describes human elastase 1 activity in the pancreas or fecal material is likely actually talking about other chymotrypsin-like elastase family members such as CELA2A or CELA3B.